 - Corn and beans: Fresh or frozen corn, no need to cook or thaw.
-Black beans from a can that are rinsed and drained from gooey liquid or pressure cooker black beans .
+You can use black beans from a can that are rinsed and drained from gooey liquid or pressure cooker black beans .

 - Tomato products: A can of low sodium diced tomatoes that are not drained.
 For more saucy and red in colour skillet, use same amount of plain tomato sauce.

 - Seasonings: Low sodium chicken broth adds extra flavor.
 Dried onion and garlic powders make skillet quick and flavorful.
 And then just chili powder.